idbrii/spacemacs/doc/VIMUSERS.md

 # Customising key bindings

+Spacemacs supports two kinds of mappings: key bindings and mappings.
+Mappings are actually keyboard macros.

 You map keys with evil-define-key.
 If you had surround mapped to a different key, you could use this to restore s to its default behavior and map `c` as your surround key (in visual mode only):

     (evil-define-key 'visual evil-surround-mode-map "s" 'evil-substitute)